top of page

 • 3 min read

-As someone who hears daily about vile acts that human beings do to their children or to their partners, I have never feared that my own humanity was in danger.And I’ll explain this point here for a moment.
+As someone who hears daily about the terrible things people do to their children, their partners or one another, I have never feared that my own humanity was in danger.
+And I want to pause here for a moment to explain why.

-And that, I promise, is enough.
+And I promise you: that is enough.

 Comments